Ishotihadus/mikunyan/README.md

     $ mikunyan-image bundle.unity3d

-The console log is json data of output textures as below.
+The console log is JSON data of output textures as follows.

 ```json
 [